evanx/mpush-redis/README.md

 ```
 where the `type` indicates the incoming message itself was a number, i.e. `12345.`

-This enables a subscriber worker to lookup its `id` in order to push it into `:message:done.` Otherwise it will be counted as a timeout i.e. in the `:metrics:timeout` hashes:
+The `:message:xid:$xid` key enables a subscriber worker to lookup the message `id` in order to push it into `:message:done.` Otherwise it will be counted as a timeout i.e. in the `:metrics:timeout` hashes:

 ```
-redis-cli -n 1 hgetall demo:mpush:metrics:timeout
+redis-cli hget demo:mpush:metrics:timeout count
-1) "count"
-2) "6"
+"3"
 ```

-#### Expire monitor

-The "expired monitor" performs the following garbage-collection:
-- `lrange :message:ids 0 -1` and for each, `exists :message:$id` to detect expired messages
-- `lrem :message:ids -1 $id` to remove a expired an `id` from the `:message:ids` list

 #### Timeout monitor